caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

 The above fragment defines the class `MyApplication.Program`.
 Some of the examples below in this document include the `namespace { ... }` block for completeness; others omit it for conciseness.
-From C# 10 onwards, the namespace block is not needed if you only have one namespace in a file, which is nearly always the case.
+From C# 10 onwards, the namespace block is not needed if you only have one namespace in a file, which&mdash;given the convention that the namespace hierarchy matches the project source code folder hierarchy&mdash;is nearly always the case.

 ```
 namespace MyApplication;